wyhwong/CATBOT/README.md

 The Slack bot records all analysis results on Slack channels and sends notifications on trades processed.
 The following commands are supported:

 ```
-# require_privilege in the help command means whether every user can call the command
-# Or the command will only be callable for the admin Slack user

 help: Show all you can do with CATBOT
     - Format: help
 target: Target the cryptocurrency for trading